iOS SDK Quick Start Guide

 Overview

 CleverTap provides an iOS SDK that enables app developers to track, segment, and engage users.
-This guide shows how to install the CleverTap SDK, track your first user event, and see this information within the CleverTap dashboard in less than ten minutes.
+This guide shows how to install the CleverTap SDK in your application, track your first user event, and quickly see user profiles and user events within the CleverTap dashboard.

 Install SDK

-To use the CleverTap iOS SDK, you have the following two options:
+To use the CleverTap iOS SDK, you have the following options:

 Install using CocoaPods (Recommended)